merely-useful/py-rse/index.md

 $ python bin/countwords.py data/jane_eyre.txt >
   results/jane_eyre.csv
 ```

+As in the previous chapter,
+we've split long lines of to code onto separate lines for formatting purposes;
+each of the three code chunks above should be run as a single line of code.

 Now that we can get word counts for individual books
 we can collate the counts for several books.